Workflow-Informatics/CDD-Python-SDK/README.md

 ```python
 putReadoutRows(id=None, data=None, help=False)
 ```
-__Description__: Updates an existing readout row (including the ability to flag an existing readout row as an outlier).
+### Updates an existing readout row (including the ability to flag an existing readout row as an outlier).

 	Allows a user to update a specified row of Protocol data, set its value to null, or flag a specified row of Protocol data as an outlier.